Stipends, Fellowships and Research Assistantships

 • Field education requirement: The fellowship fulfills concentration year field requirements through field hours through participation in a weekly field seminar plus a field internship with a local organization doing mutual aid

-• Eligibility: Denver-Campus MSW Program Advanced-Standing and Concentration Year students who are interested in a non-traditional, collaborative, curious critical thinkers who want to respond flexibly and humbly to community-driven needs are encouraged to apply
+• Eligibility: Denver Campus MSW Program and Denver Campus Advanced-Standing MSW Program students in their foundation or concentration year who are interested in a non-traditional, collaborative, curious critical thinkers who want to respond flexibly and humbly to community-driven needs are encouraged to apply

 • Number of fellowships available: 6